 Rate of transcription

 Translation is the process where the information carried in mRNA molecules is used to create proteins.
-The specific sequence of nucleotides in the mRNA molecule provide the code for the production of a protein with a specific sequence of amino acids.
+The specific sequence of nucleotides in the mRNA molecule provides the code for the production of a protein with a specific sequence of amino acids.

 Much like how RNA is built from many nucleotides, a protein is formed from many amino acids.
 A chain of amino acids is called a ‘polypeptide chain’ and a polypeptide chain bends and folds on itself to form a protein.